 Magellan Strategy Group is a member of the Travel and Tourism Research Association, Southeast Tourism Society, North Carolina Travel Industry Association, and Destinations International.
-Magellan's founder and president, Chris Cavanaugh, has twenty-eight years of experience in the travel and tourism sector in North Carolina and elsewhere.
-He has been the recipient of the North Carolina Travel Industry Association Tourism Excellence Award, the Southeast Tourism Society's Shining Example Award, and inducted into Visit North Carolina's Winners Circle.
-He is a former executive at The Biltmore Company in Asheville and served as interim CEO for the Explore Asheville CVB in 2020.
+Magellan's founder and president, Chris Cavanaugh, has 29 years of experience in the travel and tourism sector in North Carolina and elsewhere.
+He has been the recipient of the North Carolina Travel Industry Association Tourism Excellence Award and Southeast Tourism Society's Shining Example Award, and he was inducted into Visit North Carolina's Winners Circle in 2023.
+He is a former executive at The Biltmore Company in Asheville and served as interim CEO for Explore Asheville CVB in 2020.